kgalejandrino/kgalejandrino/README.md

 I'm Kevin Alejandrino and I'm a Front-End Developer based in California.
 I graduated with a Computer Science degree in Fall 2019 at California State University, Sacramento.

 While studying, I really never had a clear goal on what I wanted to do after college.
 And it's more of exploring the field of Computer Science which I've never regret because I  learned a lot of things along the way.
 I started my developer journey in my last year of college when we were doing our senior project.
 I only knew HTML and CSS back then, but I fell inlove with the whole development process.
-I took a break for a year after graduation.
+I took a break for about a year after graduation.
 Now, I'm back motivated and decided to learn from the basics of it following the [freeCodeCamp](https://www.freecodecamp.org/) curriculum.
 Over the past few weeks, I've been learning HTML, CSS, JavaScript and React, working with small projects on the side.

 🌱 I’m currently working with [devChallenges](https://devchallenges.io/) projects to improve my basic skills on HTML, CSS and JavaScript.